mchion/reddit_ELT_pipeline/README.md

 - **Timestamp conversion**: Timestamps need to be properly formatted and have the correct time zone before being placed in the data warehouse.

 - **Deduplication**: We query our data warehouse for the latest timestamp and use this latest timestamp to only extract comments and posts that occurred after it.
 Although there are more thorough deduplication methods, the low frequency of user comments to this particular subreddit makes deduplication efforts easier.
+-
+- In order to prevent loading duplicate comments into the database, the app discards comments that have a timestamp older than or equal to the last timestamp in our database.
+Although this could potentially discard comments that have equal timestamps, because this particular subreddit the app is extracting from is not usually very active, the likelihood is small that this would happen and it's not the end of the world if it does.

 - **Load into BigQuery**: Loading data into BigQuery is straightforward for the most part once the data has been properly transformed so that it matches the data schema.
 We load posts to one table and comments to another.